appscode/blog/content/post/gke-mysql/index.md

     prune: true
 ```

-* Notice that the BackupConfiguration contains `spec.runtimeSettings.container.securitycontext` field.
-The user and group security context need to be changed in OpenShift to the values within 1000610000 - 1000619999.
 * This BackupConfiguration creates a cronjob that backs up the specified database (`spec.target`) every 5 minutes.
 * `spec.repository` contaiins the secret we created before called `gcs-secret`.
 * `spec.target.ref` contains the reference to the appbinding that we want to backup.